Fuji-Noobie-Ghost/e-fanakalo-graphql/README.md

 <br>

-### I suggest you to use [Altair GraphQL](https://altairgraphql.dev) because Altair support file uploads with his beautiful queries, but you can also use Postman<br>When creating a new exchange, you need to pass picture(s) file by Form-Data.
+### I suggest you to use [Altair GraphQL](https://altairgraphql.dev) because Altair support file uploads with his beautiful GraphQL query presentation, but you can also use Postman<br>When creating a new exchange, you need to pass picture(s) file by Form-Data.
 In this case, our mutation should be pass as a text in Form-Data; we all know that making GraphQL Query request in form-data body is really boring.
 <br>

 ### This are some example of request you can test